 The Secret to Supercharging Your Probiotic Use

 All pretty straightforward so far, right?
-But there's one more very important thing to know about making sure your probiotic supplement can do its important work: you’ll need to take a premium probiotic that's made to survive your stomach acids if you want to maximize your result.
+But there's one more very important thing to know about making sure your probiotic supplement can do its important work: you’ll need to take a premium probiotic that's made to survive your stomach acids if you want to maintain a healthy microbiome.

 You see, most probiotics come in veggie or enteric coated capsules, like other types of supplements.
-However, probiotics aren't like other supplements—they're living organisms, and they can only be effective if they reach the gut alive.
+However, probiotics aren't like other supplements—they're living organisms, and they can only do their job if they reach the gut alive.
 The problem is that the outside of typical probiotic capsules breaks down in the stomach, leaving the delicate bacteria inside at the mercy of your stomach acids.

 Unfortunately, studies show that only about 4% of the bacteria contained in a typical probiotic supplement are still alive when they reach the small and large intestines.
 To make matters worse, since the organisms are released into your stomach all at once, you could potentially experience an array of unwanted digestive symptoms.3